TheDhejavu/the-crypto-project/README.md

 Start Node

-The minerAddress, miner and nodeId Flags are optional if this flags already exist in `.env` file
+The minerAddress, miner and ListenAddr Flags are optional if this flags already exist in `.env` file

-    demon startnode --nodeId NODE_ID --minerAddress MINER_ADDRESS --miner
+    demon startnode --ListenAddr LISTEN_ADDR --minerAddress MINER_ADDRESS --miner

 #### Command Help